 Academic skills workshops

 Academic Skills workshops are primarily delivered within the curriculum as tailored workshops meeting the needs of the Academic programme or module.
 We occasionally offer workshops and drop-in sessions within the Main Library.
 These will be advertised here.
-Additionally, we are hosting a weekly drop-in session on a Wednesday afternoon (14:00-15:00).
-It's a great opportunity to get some quick advice on referencing, time management, planning an essay, using Endnote Online etc. Enrol on our canvas course to access the Zoom link.
+Please note that our drop in online service will resume from 12 October 2022, however our appointment service is available year round.

 Preparing for online assessments

-shared strategies for approaching online assessment particularly open-book exams and canvas quizzes.
+shared strategies for approaching online assessment particularly exam and revision skills.

 introduced some of the digital tools that can aid with various aspects of study.
 Some of the tools covered include Office365, OneNote, Whiteboard and Focus Keeper.